 World Introvert Day is an opportunity for people worldwide to better understand and appreciate introverts.
 The first World Introvert Day was held in 2011.
 World Introvert Day started when psychologist and author Felicitas Heyne published this blog post calling for a day for us quiet ones.

-Introverts are a misunderstood minority.
+Let's face it: introverts are a misunderstood minority.
 We live in an extrovert world and introverts often appear to be arrogant and strange.
-Which we aren't.
+Which they aren't.
 Introverts just work differently.

 And let's not forget that although introverts might be a minority, they are a majority in the gifted population.
 Most famous scientists, philosophers, artists and thinkers are introverted.
 Introverts shape the world we live in.
 But they also have to face specific health risks, job-related problems and often difficult relationships.

 Let's take a moment on January 2 and think about what it means to be an introvert.
 A better understanding of introversion will lead to a better world.

 Being an introvert seems like a fate, but in fact it‘s a challenge.
 Understanding yourself will help you tackle the problems that all introverts are facing: health risks, job-related problems and difficult relationships.
 Knowing about those introvert specific issues will help you to lift your burden and to develop your true potential.
 And as a result, you will live happier and healthier.

 This free eBook will inspire you on your way towards being happily introverted.